Los Angeles Kings: Uniforms and logos

 The Los Angeles Kings debuted in the NHL wearing purple – officially the shade "Forum blue" – and gold uniforms.
 The original design was simple and straightforward, featuring monochrome striping on the shoulders and tail, as well as purple pants with white and gold trim.
 Later on, white trim was added on the numbers, and names were also added, while tail stripes were adjusted.
 At one point, gold pants were used to pair with the gold uniforms during the 1970s.
 A variation of the original crown logo, with a contrasting color background, was used with this uniform.

 From 1980 to 1988, the Kings modified their uniforms to include a contrasting yoke that extends from sleeve to sleeve.
 White was also added to the socks, on the tail stripes, and at the bottom of the yoke, but the color was removed from the pants.
 The names and numbers were also modified to a standard NHL block lettering.

 Just in time for Wayne Gretzky's arrival, the Kings' colors changed to black and silver, mirroring those of the Los Angeles Raiders.
-The new uniforms did not deviate much from the prior design, save for the color scheme, a new primary Kings logo, and a switch from a contrasting yoke color to sleeve stripes.
+The team's banner logo, which previously had been modified with the word "KINGS" enlarged beyond the boundaries of the banner, was now fully enclosed, and rendered in silver and black; the enclosed logo drew comparisons to the Chevrolet bowtie logo.
+The new uniforms did not deviate much from the prior design, save for the color scheme, the new logo, and a switch from a contrasting yoke color to sleeve stripes containing the sleeve numbers.
 With minor changes to the text, number font and pant striping, the uniforms were used until the 1997–98 season.

 The Kings briefly reintroduced purple and gold to the color scheme upon unveiling an alternate jersey for the 1995–96 season.
 The uniform featured a gradually fading black splash, medieval-inspired serif text, and a logo of a bearded figure wearing a golden crown.
 The so-called "Burger King" jersey proved to be unpopular with fans, and was scrapped after only one season.